 I grew up in Auckland, New Zealand.
-Loved the outdoors, broke a few arms climbing/ falling out of trees and was immersed in all team sports possible.
+Loved the outdoors, broke a few arms climbing trees and was immersed in all team sports possible.

 I made regional teams in ball sports and was always the fittest on the team.
-I progressed into school cross country races and the run leg of team triathlon races.
-In 2007 I saved up and bought my first bike, which went on to win me numerous National junior titles in cycling.
+I went well at school cross country races and was introduced to triathlon as the runner to make up a team.
+At age 16 in 2007 I saved up and bought my first road bike, I instantly loved the freedom granted with it and went on to win numerous National junior titles in cycling.
 Two years later with plenty of regional races under my belt I placed 2nd at National junior Champs in Triathlon.

 I did a my first half Ironman in Taupo 2012, where I qualified and then won age group World Champs in Spain.
 I won numerous domestic races before taking my Pro licence at the end of 2014 and winning my first Professional race at Challenge Gold Coast.

 My nature has always had a competitive edge, an obsession for the outdoors and a craving for the adrenaline high.
 Combined with a creative ambition fostered through University I’m establishing a successful career as a Professional Triathlete.